 The first member of the p block elements differs with other elements in two major respects:

-- First is the size and each and every property that depends upon size.
+- First is the size and every property that depends upon size.

 Learn more about s Block Element here.